dappnode/DAppNodeDocs/docs/install.md

     * Decentralized version of [ENS Manager](http://ens.dappnode.eth)
     * Decentralized version of [Wallet Gnosis](http://gmultisig.dappnode.eth)

-* Go to IPFS by entering [http://ipfs.dappnode:5001/webui](http://ipfs.dappnode:5001/webui) into your browser.
+* Go to the IPFS web interface by entering [http://ipfs.dappnode:5001/webui](http://ipfs.dappnode:5001/webui) into your browser.

 The first time you access to it will ask you for your `Custom API address`, just fill the field with this address and you will be connected to your IPFS node, this is the input you have to enter in the field `Is your API in a port other than 5001?`